sebthom/gha-shared/README.md

 SPDX-License-Identifier: MIT License
 ```

-This enables machine processing of license information based on the SPDX License Identifiers that are available here: https://spdx.org/licenses/.
+This enables machine processing of license information based on the SPDX License Identifiers available at https://spdx.org/licenses/.

 An exception is made for:
 1. files in readable text which contain their own license information, or